 Research & Publications

-The Pillsbury Institute at the Cornell University School of Hotel Administration publishes one type of online research study: roundtable highlights.
+The Pillsbury Institute at the Cornell Peter and Stephanie Nolan School of Hotel Administration publishes one type of online research study: roundtable highlights.
 The publication is valuable for its broad appeal and practical implications for hospitality and service industry executives, managers, operators, and consultants.

 Prospective authors should review the submission guidelines before submitting a manuscript.
 Manuscripts must meet formatting and content standards to be considered for review.
 Authors are strongly encouraged to engage an outside copy editor prior to submitting a manuscript.